 Fig. 4.
-True color image for 26 May 2025 derived from the Copernicus Sentinel-3a/b satellite.
-Sediment from recent high river flow produces brown and tan water in the western basin.
+True color image for 03 June 2025 derived from the Copernicus Sentinel-3a/b satellite.
+The haze over the region was caused by smoke from wildfires.
+Residual sediment from recent high river flow produces brown and tan water in the western basin.